 Many people have certainly been paid – even if it does take a long time.

-Unfortunately, as is the case with many survey sites, they do also exhibit some scammy tactics.
+Unfortunately, as is the case with many survey sites, they do also have some negative points.

 Also, stalling people from completing surveys when they are almost at target is a big red flag and needs to be addressed!